aarepuu/ts-api-base/README.md

 > **Work in progress....**

-This project was setup with [aarepuu/ts-api-base](https://github.com/ts-api-base), which sets up [Hapi](https://hapi.dev/) server, inspired by [dwyl/hapi-typescript-example](https://github.com/dwyl/hapi-typescript-example), with useful plugins with choice of connector interfaces and other useful Typescript tools.
+This project was setup with [aarepuu/ts-api-base](https://github.com/aarepuu/ts-api-base), which sets up [Hapi](https://hapi.dev/) server (inspired by [dwyl/hapi-typescript-example](https://github.com/dwyl/hapi-typescript-example)) with useful plugins, choice of connector interfaces and other useful Typescript tools.

 ## Template Features